 Dee (Darlene) Parsons

 She grew up in Salem, Massachusetts and is the granddaughter of a Russian immigrant.
-Her family was only nominally religious and she became a Christian at the age of 17 during an episode of Star Trek.
-She has lived in Rochester, NY, Gallup, New Mexico and Dallas, Texas but is now a true, blue North Carolinian.
+Her family was nominally religious and she became a Christian at the age of 17 during an episode of Star Trek.
+(That’s another story.)
+She has lived in Rochester, N; Gallup, New Mexico and Dallas, Texas but is now a true, blue North Carolinian.
 She has been told the difference between a Yankee and a damn Yankee is the damn Yankee never leaves.

 She holds a BSN from Russell Sage College and an MBA from the University of Rochester.
 She worked for 10 years as a public health nurse.
 She primarily spent time practicing in low-income areas and spent two glorious years as a public health nurse for the Navajo Tribe.
 She is also a trained hospice nurse.
 After obtaining her MBA she worked for Glaxo, a pharmaceutical company.

 She stayed at home raising her three children and has been married to her husband, a Duke cardiologist, since 1980.
 She tutored children in low-income areas of Dallas and Raleigh and volunteered with the Office of International Affairs in Dallas.
 Her church activities have been numerous.
 She has led small groups, been the head of a women’s ministry and taught adult Sunday school with a particular interest in church history.

 She support the work of Christian Medical Dental Association and the American Scientific Affiliation.

 She has a particular interest in church history, how science and faith complement one another and systematic theology.
 She particularly likes to chat with atheists, Hindus, Mormons and anyone brave enough to ring her doorbell.
 She gets very testy when anyone insists on making secondary issues primary.
 She is a member of a conservative Lutheran church.